martheberget/color-scheme-generator/readme.md

 # Color Scheme Generator ❤️💛💚💙💜

-The Color Scheme Generator is a user-friendly web application that allows you to explore and create beautiful colour schemes effortlessly using the [The Color API](https://www.thecolorapi.com/).
+The Color Scheme Generator is a user-friendly responsive web application that allows you to explore and create beautiful colour schemes effortlessly using the [The Color API](https://www.thecolorapi.com/).

 ## Live Demo